narendahr15/mud-server/README.md

 At this stage, the server does not support other clients than the MUD client provided along with the server.

-New commands can be added to the server by adding them to the `commands` dictionary and the game play can be customized by adding them to the `game` dictionary.

 ## Requirements

 You will need to install Python (3.9+) to run the server.